skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Available in-library only]

 ##Atomic Training
-Watch short video tutorials on popular software applications including Microsoft, Adobe, Apple, and Google products.
+Watch short video tutorials on popular software applications (including Microsoft, Adobe, Apple, and Google).
 [Technology training]

 ##Auto Repair Reference Center
-Step-by-step repair procedures, diagnostics, and diagrams for domestic and imported cars from 1954 to today.
+Step-by-step repair directions, diagnostics, and diagrams for domestic and imported cars from 1954 to today.
 New technical service bulletins and updates are added regularly.

 ##Britannica Global Reference Center
-Access encyclopedias and other reference resources written in Spanish, Korean, Chinese, French, and Japanese.
+Search encyclopedias and other reference resources written in Spanish, Korean, Chinese, French, and Japanese.
 [Kids]

 ##Britannica Online